Updated on Tuesday, April 14, 2026 at 2:26 PM

 Before lending money, reputable financial institutions will want to know that certain conditions are met, frequently referred to as the 5Cs:

-• Capacity/Cash Flow – Evidence that the business owner has the ability to start and run the business successfully.
-The owner’s industry experience, business training, and management experience, in combination with a well-developed business plan, will help establish capacity.
+• Capacity and Cash Flow – This is the business’ ability to repay the loan.
+Capacity will show evidence that the business owner has sufficient cash flow to handle regular costs and take on the new debt.
 For existing businesses, the firm’s financial records will be important for demonstrating profitable operations and good financial management.
-A cash flow projection is typically for both new and established businesses.
+A cash flow projection is usually required for both new and established businesses.
 The projections need to show the ability of the business to meet its financial obligations, including making loan payments, and to withstand unexpected events.

 • Collateral – The owner needs to pledge something of value.
-Typically, collateral includes business property, furnishings, fixtures, equipment, and inventory, plus owner assets outside of the business (real estate, stock, etc.).
+Collateral accepted on a business loan can vary based on the application and the lender but may include any of the following or a combination; cash, equity in the business, business property, furnishings, fixtures, equipment, or inventory, plus owner assets outside of the business (real estate, stock, etc.).
+The requirement varies based on each lender.

 Business lenders